1925–26 FA Cup: First round proper

+Clapton and Southall were the champion and finalist from the previous season's FA Amateur Cup competition.
+In receiving byes to the first round proper of this season's Cup tournament, the clubs were reviving a convention last implemented by the Football Association in 1905-06 with Oxford City.

 38 matches were scheduled to be played on Saturday, 28 November 1925.
 Seven matches were drawn and went to replays in the following midweek fixture, of which four went to another replay, and one of these went to a third.

 Second round proper

 The matches were played on Saturday, 12 December 1925.
 Four matches were drawn, with replays taking place in the following midweek fixture.

 Third round proper

 40 of the 44 First and Second Division clubs entered the competition at this stage, along with Third Division South teams Millwall, Bristol City, Crystal Palace and Plymouth Argyle.
-Also given a bye to this round of the draw were amateur side Corinthian.
+Also given a bye to this round was amateur side Corinthian.
+Chilton Colliery Recreation and Boston Town were the last clubs from the qualifying rounds to feature in the competition.

 The matches were scheduled for Saturday, 9 January 1926.
 Nine matches were drawn and went to replays in the following midweek fixture, of which one went to a second replay.

 Fourth round proper

 The matches were scheduled for Saturday, 30 January 1926.
 Three games were drawn and went to replays in the following midweek fixture.